<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Create Workflow Groups

-• Send notifications to these user groups
+• Send notifications to groups of users

 Assign Approver/s